-The Department of Agriculture and Water Resources regulates the movement of aircraft, goods and passengers from the Torres Strait under the Biosecurity Act 2015.
+The Department of Agriculture, Water and the Environment regulates the movement of aircraft, goods and passengers from Torres Strait under the Biosecurity Act 2015.

-Pilots of aircraft travelling from the Torres Strait biosecurity zones to mainland Australia must comply with all reporting and assessment requirements before you will be cleared by our biosecurity officers.
+Pilots of aircraft travelling from Torres Strait biosecurity zones to mainland Australia must comply with all reporting and assessment requirements before being cleared by our biosecurity officers.

 Map of Torres Strait biosecurity zones

 The Biosecurity Act 2015 requires aircraft pilots departing from anywhere in Torres Strait to report to us (either pre-departure or a minimum of 30 minutes prior to landing on the Australian mainland) to assess and manage biosecurity risks posed by each journey.